Scattered Islands in the Indian Ocean

-The Scattered Islands in the Indian Ocean (Îles Éparses or Îles Éparses de l'océan Indien) consist of four small coral islands, an atoll, and a reef in the Indian Ocean, and have constituted the 5th district of the French Southern and Antarctic Lands, though sovereignty over some or all of the Islands is contested by Madagascar, Mauritius, and the Comoros.
-None of the islands have ever had a permanent population.
+The Scattered Islands in the Indian Ocean (Îles Éparses or Îles Éparses de l'océan Indien) consist of four small coral islands and an atoll, as well as a reef in the Indian Ocean; they constitute the fifth district of the French Southern and Antarctic Lands, though sovereignty over some or all of the islands is contested by the Comoros, Madagascar, and Mauritius.
+None of the islands have ever had a permanent population, though the French armed forces maintain small troop contingents on some of the islands.

+Scattered Islands in the Indian Ocean around Madagascar, mainly in the Mozambique Channel, the scattered islands, "confetti of the French colonial empire," are of strategic importance due to the extent of their economic area of interest.
+France asserts its presence there by basing small detachments of military personnel.

-Two of the islands—Europa and Juan de Nova—and the Bassas da India atoll lie in the Mozambique Channel west of Madagascar, while a third island, Tromelin, lies about 450 km east of Madagascar and the Glorioso Islands lies about 200 km northwest of Madagascar.
-Also in the Mozambique Channel is the Banc du Geyser, a mostly submerged reef considered a part of the Glorioso Islands by France and the Comoros.
+Two of the islands—Europa Island and Juan de Nova Island—and the Bassas da India atoll lie in the Mozambique Channel west of Madagascar, while a third island, Tromelin Island, lies about 450 km east of Madagascar and the Glorioso Islands lies about 200 km northwest of Madagascar.
+Also in the Mozambique Channel is Banc du Geyser, a mostly submerged reef considered a part of the Glorioso Islands by France and the Comoros.

 The islands have been classified as nature reserves.
 Except for Bassas da India, they all support meteorological stations: those on the Glorioso Islands, Juan de Nova, and Europa Island are automated.
 The station on Tromelin Island, in particular, provides warning of cyclones threatening Madagascar, Mauritius, or Réunion.
 Each of the islands, except Banc du Geyser and Bassas da India, has an airstrip of more than 1,000 m.

+The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
+The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
+However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by Great Britain, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.